-The field research was conducted by a team of 6 research investigators from the Research Center for Employment Relations under the supervision of the lead researcher, Dr. Do Quynh Chi.
+The field research was conducted by a team of 15 research investigators from the Research Center for Employment Relations under the supervision of the lead researcher, Dr. Do Quynh Chi.
 The research investigators were trained by the lead researcher in the methodology and techniques to collect food and housing prices.
-In each study district, the research investigators collected food costs from at least 10 markets of various types (such as supermarkets, outdoor markets, 'jumping' markets, and street vendors) that local workers frequently visit.
+In each study province, the research investigators collected food costs from at least 10 markets of various types (such as supermarkets, outdoor markets, 'jumping' markets, and street vendors) that local workers frequently visit.
 To make sure that the model diet reflects regional preferences, prices of foods that local people prefer were collected.
-The markets were located in four Region 1 districts located in Ho Chi Minh City and Hanoi.
-The research investigators also visited different types of housing, which included both housing that met our healthy housing standard as well as the typical sub-standard accommodation that many workers live in.
+Food costs were collected from 60 markets in total.
+The markets were located in the 6 selected districts in Region 4 provinces in the North, Center, and South.
+This means that the 60 markets visited were located in 6 different types of housing, which included both housing that met our healthy housing standard as well as the typical sub-standard accommodation that many workers live in.
 At each house visited, the research investigators surveyed the location for cleanliness and security, housing conditions (e.g., construction quality, facilities, size, cleanliness, among others), supply of electricity and water, and housing costs.
 All of the houses visited were photographed with the consent of the inhabitants.